RiverGlide/CukeSalad/README.md

     When I attempt to <do something>: <name> '<value>' <name> '<value>'

-So, we need an action called add.rb:
+So, we need a task called `add.rb` that explains the individual actions required to complete the task:

     class Add < TaskWithSpecifics